Vinorelbine is used on its own or together with other medicines to treat certain types of cancer of the lungs and breast.

 Keep your appointments with your doctor.
 Your doctor needs to monitor your condition and check your response to the medication regularly.

-- Pregnancy tests must be done before the treatment initiation to know if this medicine is suited for you to use.
+- Pregnancy tests must be done before treatment initiation to know if this medicine is suited for you to take.

-- Routine tests (blood count, liver function test) may be done while you are being treated with this medicine.
-Your doctor will advise you about how often you will need to have these tests.
+- Routine tests (e.g. blood count, liver function test) may be done while you are being treated with this medicine.
+Your doctor will advise you about how often you need to have these tests.

 Vinorelbine may cause dizziness and fatigue.
 If affected, do not drive or take part in any activity in which you need to be alert.

-Other side effects include any of the following: nausea, vomiting, diarrhoea, mouth sore, hair loss, pain in the joint, jaw or muscle, and injection site reaction e.g. redness, pain.
+Other side effects include any of the following: nausea, vomiting, diarrhoea, mouth sore, loss of appetite, headache, hair loss, difficulty sleeping, changes in your vision.

 This medicine may cause the level of your red blood cells, white blood cells and platelets to drop.